 5.2 Next to each class we have indicated the manner in which the information described will be available.
 We have also indicated whether charges apply to material in each class.

 5.3 Please note that a publication scheme relates to 'published' information.
 Therefore, material covered has already been prepared in a format ready for distribution.

 6. What about information not covered by the publication scheme?

 6.1 Under the Freedom of Information Act 2000 you are entitled to request any information held by a public authority which it has not already made available through its publication scheme.

-6.2 Requests will have to be made in writing and, in general, public authorities will have 20 working days to respond.
-They may charge a fee, which will have to be calculated according to Fees Regulations.
+6.2 Requests must be made in writing and, in general, public authorities must respond within 20 working days.
+Public authoritise are entitled to charge a fee, as per the Fees Regulations.
 They will not be required to release information to which an exemption in the Act legitimately applies.
 However, public authorities may be required to explain to the applicant why they are not releasing information and they may also have to justify this to the Information Commissioner.

 7.1 It is important that this publication scheme meets your needs.
 If you find the scheme difficult to understand, please let us know.
 We also welcome suggestions as to how our scheme might be improved.
 Any questions, comments or complaints about this scheme should be sent in writing to the Publication Scheme Co-ordinator below:

 7.2 If we are unable to resolve any complaint, you can complain to the Information Commissioner, the independent body who oversees the Freedom of Information Act:

 8.1 More information about the Freedom of Information Act is available on the Information Commissioner's website at www.ico.org.uk